Session 07-07 - Binomial & Geometric Distributions

 What You’ll Master Today

-- Identify binomial experiments and their requirements
+- Identify binomial experiments and their four requirements

 - Apply the binomial formula: \(P(X=k) = \binom{n}{k} p^k (1-p)^{n-k}\)